linagora/OBM/ui/obminclude/lib/LemonLDAP/README.txt

     "debug_level" => "NONE",

     //
-    // The HTTP header which identifies a user, to trace login and logout.
-    // Default: "HTTP_OBM_UID"
-    //
-    "debug_header_name" => "HTTP_OBM_UID",

-    //
     // The HTTP header which contains LDAP groups.
 Each groups are
     // separated by the character ';'.
     // Default: "HTTP_OBM_GROUPS"